Arkoprabho/NeuralCrypto/Readme.md

 Thus our architecture not only makes it a 2 step process to get the key, but also makes it extremely hard to find out the key used.

 ## Libraries used
-We will primarily be working with [keras](https://keras.io/) with a backend of [TensorFlow](https://www.tensorflow.org/) or [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) depending on the architecture.
-It has been seen that recurrent neural networks are much faster in CNTK.
-In case the architecture used is a type of recurrent neural network, then it is advised to use a CNTK backend instead of a tensorflow one.<br>
+We will primarily be working with [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/).
+Although the library used here is for demonsration purpose only.
+The implementation can be done in any library like [Keras](https://keras.io/) or [TensorFlow](https://www.tensorflow.org/)<br>

 It is recommended to use [Anaconda](https://www.anaconda.com/download/) python as the default python environment as it solves a lot of dependency problems associated with the network.